Bootstrap Seasonal Unit Root Test under Periodic Variation

-By Proposition \ref{prop:HEGY}, the test for the null hypotheses can be carried on by checking the corresponding $\pi_{j,s}$.
-Further, $\pi_{j,s}$ can be estimated by Ordinary Least Squares (OLS).
-Unfortunately, OLS cannot be readily applied to \eqref{PHEGY} season by season, because $Y_{j,4t+s-1}, j=1,...,4$ in \eqref{PHEGY} are not asymptotically orthogonal for any fixed $s$.
-(See also Ghysels and Osborn, 2001, p.
-158.)
-On the other hand, $Y_{j,t-1}, j=1,...,4$ in non-periodic regression equations \eqref{aug HEGY} and \eqref{unaug HEGY} are asymptotically orthogonal (see Lemma \ref{le:unaug real1}).
-So we wonder if the OLS estimators based on \eqref{aug HEGY} and \eqref{unaug HEGY} can be used to test the null hypotheses.
+By Proposition \ref{prop:HEGY}, the test for the null hypotheses can be carried on by checking the corresponding $\pi_{j,s}$, where $\pi_{j,s}$ can be estimated by Ordinary Least Squares (OLS) regression.
+To estimate $\pi_{j,s}$ by OLS, one might first attempt to implement the OLS season by season with season-specific coefficients.
+Unfortunately, this season-by-season regression indeed has a non-orthogonal design matrix; see \cite{ghysels2001econometric}, p.
+158, and Lemma \ref{le:unaug real1}.
+On the other hand, since the non-periodic regressions \eqref{aug HEGY} and \eqref{unaug HEGY} preserve the orthogonality, we will instead apply the non-periodic regression equations \eqref{aug HEGY} and \eqref{unaug HEGY}.